fentosc/starter-hugo-academic/content/inprogress/fg2023/index.md

 publication: "TSE Working Paper"
 publication_short: "TSE Working Paper"

 abstract: What explains growth miracles?
-We argue that growth miracles are driven by a fundamental race: as the economy tries to catch up to its steady state, changes in the economic environment move the steady state itself and provide new potential for catch up growth.
+We argue that growth miracles are driven by a fundamental race; as the economy tries to catch up to its steady state, changes in the economic environment move the steady state itself and provide new potential for catch up growth.

 # Summary.
 An optional shortened abstract.
 summary: